aruba/aruba-ansible-modules/README.md

 ```

 In order to run these scripts, please complete the steps below:
-1. Install Python version 2.7 on the system.
+1. Install Python version 2.7 or 3.5+ on the system.

 2. Install Ansible 2.5 or later (refer https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).